 - Details: what additional information will help your audience better understand your role?
 How big was the team?
 What was the budget?
 What was the timeline?
 What were the milestones and dependencies?
 What were the strategic goals?
 What other teams were involved?
 What project management tools and methodologies did you employ?

 - Your contribution: what unique value did you add?
-Use quantitative data as much as possible (e.g., dollars or hours saved based on workflows you implemented, resource allocation decisions you made, or a team member you retained.)
+Use quantitative data and metrics as much as possible (e.g., dollars or hours saved based on workflows you implemented, resource allocation and resource management decisions you made, or a team member you retained.)

 - Challenges: what were some of the key challenges you faced along the way?
 How did your management system and/or change management skills overcome them?